 Did you know that social media content is discoverable in legal matters?
 In fact, attorneys have the right to collect this content to support their cases.
 With more than 2.3 billion Facebook accounts and 1 billion Instagram users in the world today, it’s no surprise that data from social media platforms is regularly requested in litigation.

-We received some great questions during the webinar and wanted to share them for others who may also want more information on Social Media Discovery.
+We received some great questions during the webinar and wanted to share them for others who may also want more information on Social Media Investigations.
 We hope you find this additional information helpful:

 What is the starting point for a social media collection?
 Meaning, what minimum information is needed to be able to initiate the process?